Niels Drustrup: Biography

 Niels Drustrup was born in Denmark, emigrated to the United States and enlisted the United States Navy on February 6, 1900.

 In 1914 Drustrup was attached to the U.S.S.
 Utah as a chief turret captain.
 On April 21 the Navy landed sailors and marines at Vera Cruz, Mexico to occupy the city.
 Drustrup was later (in 1924) awarded the Medal of Honor for meritorious service under fire for several hours when he was in charge of an advanced barricade under a heavy fire.

 Drustrup was warranted to the rank of gunner on February 18, 1915, and received a temporary promotion to lieutenant on September 21, 1918.

 He received a permanent promotion to lieutenant on August 3, 1920, and retired from the Navy on 6 February 1930.

-Lieutenant Drustrup died on March 15, 1957, and is buried in Arlington National Cemetery, Arlington, Virginia.
+Lieutenant Drustrup died on March 15, 1957, and is buried at Arlington National Cemetery, Arlington, Virginia.
 His grave can be found in section 3, lot 4378-RH.